Temple of Venus and Roma: Today

 Since the papacy of John Paul II, the heights of the temple and its position opposite the main entrance to the Colosseum have been used to good effect as a public address platform.
 This may be seen in the photograph at right where a red canopy has been erected to shelter the Pope as well as an illuminated cross, on the occasion of the Good Friday ceremony.
 The Pope, either personally or through a representative, leads the faithful through meditations on the stations of the cross while a cross is carried from there to the Colosseum.

 The Temple has now been reopened to the public after an extensive restoration programme that lasted 26 years.
 Access to the temple is included in tickets for the Colosseum, the Forum and the Palatine Hill.
+In 2007 the designer Valentino held his 45th anniversary celebrations with a dinner for 300 of Valentino’s friends, including Sir Mick Jagger.
+Dante Ferretti, the film set designer, recreated for the occasion the temple’s 40 classical columns with internal lighting.